Artist /Photographer

 2021, Tara was part of an mixed media exhibition A Glimpse of Kink, June 2021, at the Bateman Gallery of London.
 Showcasing portraits of Syn Ariad, mistress, fetish muse and artist: An immersive dialogue between art, life, and lifestyles - In times of censorship affecting art, sexuality and the production of radical content, the event sought out to be an occasion to fight cultural stereotypes and stigmas whilst bringing the community together.

-And lastly, Margate pride presents: Queer Portraits at the Pie Factory, 1-10th August 2025.
+August 2025 Margate pride presents: Queer Portraits at the Pie Factory.
 A Joint exhibition with; Brogan Bertie, Tara Li-An, Abi Birkinshaw and Kate Malyon.
 A collaborative show celebrating queer identity, resilience and the power of self-representation through the medium of portraiture.
-Tara will show some pieces from - Cross-pollination: Reflecting on Migration and Belonging in Margate, an ongoing project by Tara which started in 2024 - Combining black-and-white photography with interviews to explore themes of home, identity, and e/immigration, in Thanet, particularly Margate.
+Tara exhibited some pieces from - Cross-pollination: Reflecting on Migration and Belonging in Margate, an ongoing project by Tara which started in 2024 - Combining black-and-white photography with interviews to explore themes of home, identity, and e/immigration, in Thanet, particularly Margate.
 Through a queer ecological lens, Tara emphasises the interconnectedness of humans, nature, and memory, highlighting how land holds the traces of migration.
 Tara’s practice blends photography with sewing, collage, and alternative printing methods, using plant-based materials to reduce her environmental impact.

 (Thank you, Arts Council, for the DYCP funding & access workers)